Articling Student Program

 At Blakes, we strongly encourage all of our articling students to write the barrister and solicitor exams before starting the articling period at the Firm.
 For information about the licensing process, click here.

 Feedback and Evaluations

 At the end of the each rotation, articling students are asked to solicit reviews from the lawyers for whom they completed assignments.
 The identified lawyers complete an evaluation.
-Meetings are held with the Director of Student Recruitment & Development and one of the Co-chairs of the Student Committee to review the information gathered from the evaluations.
+Meetings are held with the Director of Legal Personnel & Professional Development, Employment Counsel and one of the Co-chairs of the Student Committee to review the information gathered from the evaluations.
 The purpose of the meetings is to provide constructive feedback to help students hone their skills and become successful associates.

 Compensation and Benefits

 The Firm’s compensation package is competitive with other large national law firms.